vincentdephily/emlop/ROADMAP.md

 longer to compile than qtsvg:5, but the older version is still regularly compiled on my system).

 Using the mean might be better than the average, to take care of outlyers.

-Another thing to consider is how to deal with overdue merge finishes, especially if merging multiple packages in parallel.
 #### Json output
 Because why not.
 Should also help with unit-testing.
 #### Pull timings from gentoo.linuxhowtos.org for first-time emerge